m4sterle/korok4est/content/_index.md

 ## walcam to ~masterle's korok4est.
 welcome to the GRAND 🌱 [[notes/about-this-site.md|korok4est]] 🌱, where clinical wisdom meets digital exploration!
 This is no ordinary forest - it's a living collection of medical knowledge, technical adventures, and the wonderful chaos that happens when they collide.

-welcome to the GRAND 🌱 [[about-this-site|korok4est]] 🌱, where clinical wisdom meets digital exploration!
+welcome to the GRAND 🌱 [[notes/about-this-site|korok4est]] 🌱, where clinical wisdom meets digital exploration!
 Like a healing fairy fountain for the mind, this space nurtures the growth of medical knowledge, technical discoveries, and the beautiful chaos where they intertwine.

 well, *go on*, choose yo fate:

 ### 🗺️ main trails
 - take a gander at my latest [[notes/incubations|incubations]]?

 ### 📜 the lore
-- read the story behind the [[notes/about-me.md|master, herself]]?
+- uncover the origin story of [[notes/about-me.md|the master, herself]]?
 - or perhaps... meet the company called [[notes/masterle-inc.md|master le, inc.]]…

 ### 🗝️ forest meta
-- more on this mysterious [[notes/about-this-site.md|korok4est]]
+- more on this mysterious [[notes/about-this-site.md|korok4est]]  *(ya ha ha!)*

 ```poetry